AURAK-Coding-Club/.github/profile/README.md

 # Hello World 👋🏻

-This is AURAK'S Student Coding Club.
+This is AURAK's Student Coding Club.

 ### Recurring Tasks